danleh/wasabi/tutorial/README.md

 # PLDI 2019 Tutorial: Dynamically Analyzing WebAssembly with Wasabi

 See the respective subdirectories for instructions and input files.
+For more details about the tutorial, see http://wasabi.software-lab.org/tutorial-pldi2019/.

 ## Task 0: Creating WebAssembly Programs